andreistoicu/spring-fundamentals-wantsome_2025/src/main/resources/exercises.md

 each with the name attribute set to "interests" and unique id and value attributes ("tech", "sports", "arts").
 Finally, add a button element of type "submit" with the text "Register".

+MVC2.1 Create a Thymeleaf template that displays a list of Products (id, name and price (double)) and a dynamic title and the corresponding controller method that returns the list of products.